-- 1. Annotations to the Registry will be removed as a result of changes to the Operator's status and in accordance with this IPM. - Multiples annotations are possible depending on the individual case.
+Reason Annotation Description 10 Registration harmonization "The Operator is undergoing a registration harmonization with another operator and will remain on the registry until dd mm yyyy."
+Describes an operator's status while undergoing a registration harmonization, when the expiry date has passed and the harmonization audit is still open.
+Notes: 1.
+Annotations to the Registry will be removed as a result of changes to the Operator's status and in accordance with this IPM.
+2. Multiples annotations are possible depending on the individual case.
 For example, if a registration is provisional and a verification audit has been planned, both annotations will be added.